 We will first initialize a 5×5 matrix of zeroes.

 After that, we will add 1 to the column corresponding to ‘sentence’ on the row for ‘this’.
 Then another 1 on the row for ‘sentence’, on the column for ‘has’.
 We will continue this process until we’ve gone through the whole sentence.
+Then we just normalize the rows to make each element represent a probability (and making them all add up to 1).

 This would be the resulting matrix: